ianptkcs/onepiecewallpapers/README.md

 # One Piece Wallpapers

-This project showcases the front-end interface, with back-end development still in progress.
-Some features have already been implemented.
+This project showcases the front-end interface for a One Piece wallpaper gallery, with back-end development still in progress.
+Some features are already implemented.

 ## Table of Contents